joshkokatnur/github-pages-example/README.md

 ## Github Pages Test
-Testing exporting blank Next.js project to a static site and deploying on Github Pages. https://joshkokatnur.github.io/githubpagestest/
+Example of a blank Next.js project exported to a static site and deployed on Github Pages. https://joshkokatnur.github.io/githubpagestest/